 Fuel costs are the number one expense aside from paying yourself and your employees.
-Below is a line graph showing the cost of diesel fuel in the U.S. for 2018 according to U.S. Energy Information Administration.
-(Administration, 2018) The anticipated average diesel price for all of 2018 is $3.12 per gallon and is expected to drop slightly in 2019 to $3.01 per gallon.
+Below is a graph showing the cost of diesel fuel in the U.S. for 2019 through early 2020 according to the U.S. Energy Information Administration.
+(2018).
+In early 2020, the price has dropped due to various economic and political issues.

 Going from One Truck to More

 As you can see, starting a dump truck company is no small investment.
 It is important to research key factors that affect your profitability.
 Managing a multi-million-dollar operation is not for everyone but can be lucrative if you have the right tools in place.